Reedham Children's Trust

 Overview

 Reedham Children's Trust is a 180-year-old grant-making charity that has been supporting vulnerable children since 1844.
 Founded by Reverend Dr. Andrew Reed as the Reedham Orphanage, it operated as a residential institution until 1980, when it transformed into a modern grant-making trust.
-The organization has enjoyed royal patronage since 1850, most recently serving under the late Queen Elizabeth II as patron.
+The organisation enjoyed royal patronage from 1850, most recently under Queen Elizabeth II who served as patron from 1952 until her death in 2022.
+Following Her late Majesty's death, the Royal Household reviewed her 600 patronages and the Trust was not given a new Royal Patron.

 Funding Priorities